tsylanaatadbwen/Portfolio-Projects/Excel/README.md

 4. **Ratings & Votes Scatterplot**: A scatter plot analyzing the correlation between vote counts and movie ratings.
 It reveals a positive but relatively weak relationship between the two variables.

+5. **Genre Popularity Anlysis**: A horziontal bar chart demonstating the popularity of each genre id.

 ## Findings

 The data analysis led to the following key findings: